 Diabetes is different than other diseases caused by high blood pressure.
 This is because it can either be the cause or the result of uncontrolled high blood pressure.

 The loss of control over your blood sugar can affect your blood flow.
 It can also affect your arterial health and interrupt proper blood flow to your heart.

-However, blood pressure caused by other factors can affect the blood in the same way.
+However, blood pressure caused by other factors can affect blood in the same way.
 This reduces your ability to use sugars as a source of energy.